IQSS/dataverse-puppet/CONTRIBUTING.md

 ## Bug Reports/Issues

-An issue can be a bug: a feature is no longer behaving the way it should as described in the [API documentation](README.md#classes-and-defined-types).
+An issue can be a bug: a feature is not behaving the way it should as described in the [API contract](README.md#classes-and-defined-types).
-Or a feature request: to add something the module does not do at the moment, yet is an installation option in Dataverse.
+Or a feature request: to add something not included in the API contract, yet is an installation option in Dataverse.
-You can browse issues [issue tracker] on GitHub.
+You can browse the [issue tracker] on GitHub.

 [issue tracker]: https://github.com/IQSS/dataverse-puppet/issues